René de Marmande

-René de Marmande (1 January 1875 – 22 October 1949) was a French journalist and anarchist.
+Vicomte Gilbert de Rorthays (1 January 1875 – 22 October 1949), alias René de Marmande, was a French journalist and anarchist.

 Life

 Origins

 Marie Constant Emmanuel de Rorthay de Saint Hilaire—who later took the pseudonym of René de Marmande—was born in Vannes, Morbihan on 1 January 1875.

 His family were minor nobility of the Vendée, and his father was prefect of Morbihan.

 Pre-war career

-René de Marmande became a journalist, and played an active role in the libertarian and revolutionary syndicalist movements before World War I (1914–18).
+Marmande became a journalist, and played an active role in the libertarian and revolutionary syndicalist movements before World War I (1914–18).